SaaS modeling: 5 revenue model types that clarify your data

 Cons

-- Customer confusion: Multiple pricing components can confuse potential customers.
+2. Customer confusion: Many pricing components can confuse potential customers.

 SaaS operating models and cost structures

-Costs greatly influence strategic decisions regarding pricing, customer acquisition, and overall business growth.
-Here's a breakdown of typical SaaS operating costs:
+Costs influence strategic decisions on pricing, customer acquisition, and business growth.
+Here's a breakdown of typical SaaS operating costs.

 Several typical missteps can undermine the accuracy of SaaS modeling and lead to flawed business decisions.